New Play Festival

 2016 Festival Guest Biographies

-Smith College's Anne Hesseltine Hoyt Theatre Professor for 45 years, Len has helped 500+ plays/productions develop at Sundance, South Coast Rep, Mark Taper Forum, Epic Theatre Ensemble, WordBRIDGE, and NY Stage & Film.
+Smith College’s Anne Hesseltine Hoyt Theatre Professor for 46 years, Len Berkman has helped 500+ plays/ productions develop at Sundance, South Coast Rep, Mark Taper Forum, Epic Theatre Ensemble, WordBRIDGE, and NY Stage & Film.
 Among former students: Wendy Wasserstein, Kathleen Marshall, Liev Schreiber, Patricia Wettig, Rob Corddry, Margaret Edson, Kevin Heelan, Leah Ryan, Addie Walsh, John Eisner, Jordan Baker, Erin Cressida Wilson, & (yes!)
 Dare Clubb.
-Plays, e.g.: Adultery Without Touch, 'Til The Beatles Reunite, Voila!
+Plays, e.g.: Adultery Without Touch, ‘Til The Beatles Reunite, Voila!
 Rape In Technicolor, Oh, the Undoing, Quits, and These Are Not My Breasts.
-Essays, e.g.: in Modern Drama, Massachusetts Review, The Prairie Schooner, HowlRound, & Parnassus; in The Suzan-Lori Parks Casebook, Marie-Irene Fornes: Conducting a Life & Upstaging Big Daddy.
+Essays, e.g.: in Modern Drama, Massachusetts Review, The Prairie Schooner, HowlRound, and Parnassus; in The Suzan-Lori Parks Casebook, Marie-Irene Fornes: Conducting a Life, and Upstaging Big Daddy.
 His latest play, We Three/ Wir Drei, is being translated into German.
-A Yale MFA & DFA grad, Len's been an NEA and countless performance-training program evaluator, recurrent U. Hamburg Guest-Professor, and twice awarded a Fulbright Specialist Grant.
+A Yale MFA and DFA grad, Len’s been an NEA and performance-training program evaluator countless times, a recurrent U. Hamburg Guest-Professor, and twice awarded a Fulbright Specialist Grant.